Skip to main content

 Why Hospitals Are Embracing Pre-Hab

-Here’s the math:
+Here’s the practical math:

-Just one serious complication can add $3,000 to $130,000 to a hospital bill.
-Pre-hab helps prevent those bills, and big systems like Kaiser Permanente and Cleveland Clinic have been building programs for years.
+Big systems like Kaiser Permanente and Cleveland Clinic have been building programs for years.

-So why is pre-hab taking off now?
+So why is pre-hab getting more attention now?

-One word: technology.
+One reason is technology.

 Picture this:

-• You’re walking less each week.
+• You’re walking less each day

 What this tech can do: